Data-driven invariant set for nonlinear systems with application to command governors: Command governor synthesis problem

-Constraint enforcement is guaranteed when \ac{rg}~\eqref{eq:rg} is recursively feasible $x_t\in\C\subseteq\X,\forall t$.
-The following lemma shows that the existence of a \ac{ci} set is essential for recursive feasibility of \ac{rg}~\eqref{eq:rg}. \begin{lemma} \ac{rg}~\eqref{eq:rg} is recursively feasible for all the states $x\in\textnormal{Pre}(\C)$ in the one-step predecessor $\textnormal{Pre}(\C)$ of $\C$ if and only if $\C$ is \ac{ci}. \end{lemma} \begin{pf} Since $x\in\textnormal{Pre}(\C)$, by definition there exist a reference input that takes the state successor $f(x,r)$ to $\C\subseteq\X$.
-If $\C$ is \ac{ci}, then there exist a reference input at any time that keeps the state in $\C\subseteq\X$.
-If $\C$ is not \ac{ci}, then there exists a point $x\in\C$ that state trajectory starting from $x$ will eventually leave $\C$. \end{pf} Lemma~\ref{lemma:rg-feasible} suggests that the sufficient plant knowledge required for synthesizing a recursively feasible \ac{rg}~\eqref{eq:rg} is only an admissible set $\Lambda$~\eqref{eq:rg-Lambda}, which includes a \ac{ci} set $\C\in\X$ and the range of the reference $r$ for every point in $\C$ that renders $\C$ being \ac{ci}.
+which is derived from a \ac{ci} set $\C\subseteq\X$ of the system~\eqref{eq:system}.
+When {\ac{cg}}~\eqref{eq:cg} is recursively feasible $x_t\in\C\subseteq\X,\forall t$, constraint enforcement is guaranteed.
+The following lemma shows that the existence of a \ac{ci} set is essential for recursive feasibility of {\ac{cg}}~\eqref{eq:cg}. \begin{lemma} {\ac{cg}}~\eqref{eq:cg} is recursively feasible for all the states $x\in\textnormal{Pre}(\C)$ if and only if $\C$ is \ac{ci}. \end{lemma} \begin{pf} Since $x\in\textnormal{Pre}(\C)$, by definition there exist a command that takes the state successor $f(x,r)$ to $\C\subseteq\X$.
+If $\C$ is \ac{ci}, then there exist a command at any time that keeps the state in $\C\subseteq\X$.
+If $\C$ is not \ac{ci}, then there exists a point $x\in\C$ that state trajectory starting from $x$ will eventually leave $\C$. $ $ \end{pf} Lemma~\ref{lemma:rg-feasible} suggests that the sufficient plant knowledge required for synthesizing a recursively feasible {\ac{cg}}~\eqref{eq:cg} is only an admissible set $\Lambda$~\eqref{eq:cg-Lambda}, which includes a \ac{ci} set $\C\subseteq\X$ and the range of the command $r$ for every point in $\C$ that renders $\C$ being \ac{ci}.
+We note that {\ac{cg}}~\eqref{eq:cg} {is the least restrictive} when the max-\ac{ci} set $\Cinf$ is used, which produces the maximal admissible set $\Lambda_\infty$ of the system~\eqref{eq:system} for~\eqref{eq:cg-Lambda}.
+In the next section we will show that our approximation $\Lambda\subseteq \Lambda_\infty$ is an admissible set since it will be derived from a \ac{ci} set $\C\subseteq \Cinf$.
+Finally, finding the feasible command $r$ that satisfy $f(x,r)\in\C$ may not be tractable even if the model $f$ and the \ac{ci} set $\C$ are known, e.g.~\eqref{eq:cg} may be a non-convex optimization.
+In contrast, our approach computes both the \ac{ci} set $\C$ and the feasible commands $r$.